ym2151-tone-editor

 cargo run

-Or, run the compiled binary directly:
+Alternatively, run the compiled binary directly:

 ./target/release/ym2151-tone-editor

-Real-time Audio Feedback (Windows only)
+Real-time Audio Feedback (Windows Only)

-# Just run the tone editor - the server will be set up and started automatically
+# Just run the tone editor - the server will be automatically set up and started

 cargo run